 - Payable jointly on the life of husband and wife.

 5. Income tax benefits

 Like any other retirement benefit, superannuation benefit also provides income tax benefits to both employer and employee.
 However, such benefits are restricted to an approved superannuation fund.
 This approval is required to be obtained from the Commissioner of Income Tax in accordance with the rules set out in Part B of the Fourth Schedule of the IT Act.

-- In case employee has made an additional contribution to the approved superannuation fund voluntarily, it is deductible under Section 80C subject to overall limit of Rs 150,000 under Section 80C
+- Employee’s contribution to the approved superannuation fund is deductible under Section 80C subject to overall limit of Rs 150,000.

 - Amount withdrawn if any by the employee at the time of change of job is taxable under the head “Income from other sources”

 - Any benefit received from superannuation fund on death or injury are tax free

 - Interest from a superannuation fund is tax free

 - On retirement, 1/3 of the commuted fund is fully exempt from tax and the remaining amount if transferred to an annuity is tax-free and if the amount is withdrawn, it is taxable in the hands of the employee.